 Guest author Chad Fisher addresses the security concerns associated with online shopping this season by discussing a baby boomer's shopping habits, concerns and safety precautions.

-#CyberAware is a new monthly newsletter for parents from the National Cyber Security Alliance.
-This month, we’re sharing resources to help you spring-clean your digital life and keep better password habits along with recent family online safety news.
+#CyberAware is a monthly newsletter – created for families – by the National Cyber Security Alliance (NCSA).
+This month, we’re sharing resources to help you protect your smart devices at home and on the go and talk to your kids about cybersecurity careers along with recent online safety news.

 Who doesn’t love larger-than-life characters?
 Celebrities fascinate us.
 From laughter to tears, their performances stay in our memories, sometimes even in the form of hilarious internet memes.
 Unfortunately, however, all this attention also piques the interest of another group: cybercriminals.

 White House and the National Cyber Security Alliance Launch “Lock Down Your Login”, a STOP.
 THINK.
 CONNECT.™ Initiative

 President Obama announces a new campaign under the STOP.
 THINK.
 CONNECT. ™ effort called Lock Down Your Login.

 #ChatSTC Twitter Chat: Usernames and Passwords Are Not Enough to Secure Your Online Accounts – #LockDownURlogin

 72 percent of Americans believe their accounts are secure with only a username and password.
 Yet, every two seconds there is another victim of identity fraud.
 You have enough to worry about, so what can you do about it?
 Luckily, there’s a simple and quick way to put you in control of your personal information and keep your key accounts like email, banking and social media safer.